Starting a Business

 Service Corp of Retired Executives (SCORE) provides small business plan preparation and business advice.

 Counties and several communities have economic development programs that provide financial and technical assistance.
 The community economic development programs typically work in partnership with the private lending community and utilize similar credit analysis and underwriting criteria.
 Following are the local economic development programs in the region:

 Kenosha Area Business Alliance: Economic development and business services, including revolving loan funds, site-selection assistance, economic data and training programs

-Milwaukee County Economic and Community Development: Technical and financial assistance to businesses and municipalities
+Milwaukee County Economic Development: Technical and financial assistance to businesses and municipalities

 Milwaukee Department of City Development: Coordinates business development, real estate development, planning and permitting for the City of Milwaukee